-From hosting a bake sale to running a marathon, the fundraising efforts of the public are vital to supporting our nation’s charities and causes.
+Whether you’re hosting a bake sale, dropping off items to your local charity shop, or running a marathon, the fundraising efforts of the public are vital to supporting our nation’s charities and causes.
 Push yourself to your limits, achieve an incredible personal goal and support an Official Partner Charity of #UKCharityWeek.

-If you are unable to undertake an activity, then that does not stop you from taking part!
+If you are unable to carry out an activity, then that does not stop you from taking part!
 Simply follow @UKCharityWeek on social media and share the posts from your favourite causes, and it costs you nothing, but raises vital awareness for the charities!

 Emergency Services, Schools and Governmental Institutions